GafferHQ/gaffer/doc/source/GettingStarted/TutorialAssemblingTheGafferBot/index.md

 - Using an interactive renderer

 > Note :
 > This tutorial uses Cycles, a free renderer included with Gaffer.
-While the Cycles-specific nodes described here can be substituted with equivalents from Arnold, Appleseed or 3Delight, we recommend that you complete this tutorial using Cycles before moving on to your preferred renderer.
+While the Cycles-specific nodes described here can be substituted with equivalents from Arnold or 3Delight, we recommend that you complete this tutorial using Cycles before moving on to your preferred renderer.

 ## Starting a new node graph ##